xcube-dev/xcube/docs/source/rectify.md

 two triangles between four adjacent coordinates,
 *(P1, P2, P3)* and *(P2, P4, P3)*, and "paint" fractional source pixel
 coordinates into a new target lookup image.
-The lookup image can than be used to retrieve the source pixel values for a target image, either by nearest neighbor lookup or by interpolation.
+The lookup image can than be used to retrieve the pixel values from a source measurement image for a given pixel of the corresponding target measurement image, either by nearest neighbor lookup or by interpolation.

 <!-- <img src="rectify/source-coords.png" alt="Source coordinates" style="width:60em;display:block;margin-left:auto;margin-right:auto"/> -->